ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 The `fontList` command allows retrieving a list of the fonts saved in the device and their respective size.
 The `fontDelete` command allows erasing a user updated font.

 The fonts 1, 2, and 3 are defined in the ActiveLook® device by default.
-The User can update them.
-If the user erases one of these fonts, the default one is used instead.
+The user can update them.
+If the user erases one of these fonts, the default one is restored.

 ###  5.10. <a name='Layout'></a>Layout